Updated January 7, 2023Reading Time: 3 minutes

 - If the business annually sells, alone or in combination, the personal information of 100,000 or more consumers or devices

 - If the business derives 50 percent or more of its annual revenues from selling consumers’ personal information

 As you can see, the initial scope of the law is fairly narrow and targets larger businesses.
 Whether this will expand over time remains to be seen.
 But for now, unless your business falls into one of the three categories listed above, CCPA does not currently affect you.
 However, maintaining consumer privacy is critical for all businesses.

 What Do You Need to Do?

 Please note: we’re not attorneys.
-So, this information may not be all conclusive.
-As the law comes into effect you may see additional changes and interpretation of CCPA compliance.
+So, this information may not all conclusive.
+As the law comes into effect you may see additional changes and interpretation to CCPA compliance.

 What’s Next for Marketers?